-Meanwhile, we sold the iShares MSCI Far East Ex-Japan ETF to reduce our Asian exposure.
-And we took profits from some of our more high-flying stocks, including laboratory network Eurofins Scientific, diabetes monitoring business Dexcom, creative software developer Adobe and computer chip printer manufacturer ASML.
+Finally, we took profits from some of our more high-flying stocks, including diabetes monitoring business Dexcom and computer chip printer manufacturer ASML.

 Spotlight

 In this quarter, the spotlight is on our holdings Adobe and Christian Hansen.

 Adobe

 - A US software company that creates digital media, design and publication tools for professionals and hobbyists alike - Outside of the pros most will know Adobe for the PDF which has become a mainstay of the digital document world - Adobe's expansion into areas like digital marketing software, cloud collaboration and document digitisation provide further drivers of growth in the future - Like many software companies, Adobe moved from licensing to subscriptions, which has provided attractive levels of cashflow and line of sight to future revenues - As more publishing and design has moved to digital Adobe has been at the forefront of this transition, providing people with the vital tools required for modern designers and marketeers - in the digital marketing and design world it's pretty hard to do your job without them these days